flintlib/arb/doc/source/overview.rst

   At the moment, only rudimentary linear algebra operations are provided.

 Arb 2.0 adds a new set of types designed for higher performance.
-They can be used as drop-in replacements for the types they replace (minor adjustments may be necessary).
+They can generally be used as drop-in replacements (minor code changes may be necessary).

 * :ref:`arf <arf>` - replaces :ref:`fmpr <fmpr>` for fixed-precision radii